 I’m incredibly grateful to have had the opportunity to heal as much as I have and I look forward to healing further.
 All of my Lyme Disease treatments are paid for out of pocket.
 The fact is, I have healed in part because I’ve had the resources to do so.
 It can be difficult having the bulk of our income going towards this healing process, but ultimately I am crazy blessed: Wonderhubs and I have been able to manage it.

 I know others aren’t as fortunate.
 It breaks my heart that health has become a class issue.
 Healing shouldn’t be luxury for the financially well-off, but often it is.
 Unfortunately, we’ve finally reached a point where we can no longer keep up with the increasing costs of my treatments.
 As for my upcoming dental surgeries, they won’t be covered by insurance either.
-That’s why I recently created a YouCaring account in order to raise money for my surgeries and to help pay for my continued treatments.
-It’s time to visualize abundance!
+That’s why it’s time to visualize abundance!

 I have made so much progress, and reclaimed so much of my life, but I still have a lot of healing to do.
 I love this wild + messy existence and all it can teach us.
 Thanks to my journey with illness, I’ve found a way to channel my passions for natural living and healthy cooking towards a greater purpose: to help others find Hope and Heal.
 Being able to connect with YOU seriously makes my spirit sing.
 That’s why I’m so jazzed about the healing process: the more I heal, the more I can dedicate myself to doing what I love and sharing it with others.